The Cornwall We Want

 charlesG

-by CharlesG, almost 4 years ago
+by CharlesG, over 4 years ago

 I have read a number of contributions and have concluded that I am one of the 10% (larger I think than the number suggests!).
 I have a car and a dog (and a wife) and enjoy driving around the county and farther afield and as septuagenarians, cycling, although not out of the question is not really feasible and nor is public transport sufficiently flexible.